+http://answers.perforce.com/articles/KB\Article/Example-Unix-Installation

-http://answers.perforce.com/articles/KB_Article/Example-Unix-Installation with NFS mounts on Solaris 2.5.1 and later; some issues still remain regarding file locking on noncommercial implementations of NFS (for instance, Linux and FreeBSD).
+To maximize performance, configure the server root (P4R00T) to reside on a local disk and not an NFS-mounted volume.
+Perforce's file-locking semantics work with NFS mounts on Solaris 2.5.1 and later; some issues still remain regarding file locking on noncommercial implementations of NFS (for instance, Linux and FreeBSD).
 It is best to place metadata and journal data on separate drives